GEOLYTIX/xyz/readme.md

 ## Environment Settings

-The environment settings contain sensitive information such as data source connection strings, security information and API keys.
+Environment settings contain sensitive information such as connection strings for data sources, security information and API keys.
 These should never be made public and are not contained in this repository.

-Running the application without any environment settings will host a sample application with a single OSM base layer on port 3000.
+Running the application without any environment settings (zero-configuration) will host a sample application with a single OSM base layer on port 3000.

 In Visual Studio Code we recommend to store the environment settings in the env:{} object of the .launch file.